Irene-Wu-1002/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

+**Setting:**
+At Riverside

+**Player:**
+The Runner

+**Activity:**

-Imagine you are working out at some places, such as gym, riverside, and so on.
+Imagine you are working out at some places, such as the gym, riverside, and so on.
 You may want to know the stage of your heart rate, which can help you to know the following actions.
-For example, when your heart rate meets the highest level, it is time for you to take down, or you may be harmed.
-In this case, this device come out.
-People can use this device when working out and know his/her the stage of heart rate.
+For example, when your heart rate reaches its peak level, it’s time to take a break to avoid potential harm.
+This is where the device comes in.
+It allows people to monitor their heart rate while exercising and stay informed about their physical condition.

-The device would have 6 different light colors based on stages of heart rate as following table.
+The device would have 5 different light colors based on stages of heart rate as following table.

 The following table is the 5 stages provided by American College of Sports Medicine.